 \subsection{Statement of Intended Contribution}

-The present paper for the first time gives a measure to understand the irrational online reviews of consumers.
-The review comments are about voting either against or in favor of the product.
-Hence, elimination of the faulty review comments is essential in selling the product, setting the prices, and advertisements, determination of the market-clearing prices, and the industry competition.
-Choice models, graph theories, and fuzzy logic are used in the paper to measure the degree of rationality of the reviewers.
-Market analysts, marketing managers, and platform economy agents are the intended audiences.\\ Let's start with a hypothetical example in Table: Review Comments and Ratings of the Given Decision Maker, to be analyzed in the recent article.
+Let's start with a hypothetical example in "Table: Review Comments and Ratings of the Given Decision Maker," which will be analyzed in the present article.
 The example is based on real-life practices of one agent and two periods model of choice.
 For reference see in Figure \ref{figure3},Figure \ref{figure4}.
 The real-life review ratings with comments are given in Figure \ref{figure3}\& in Figure \ref{figure4} as examples.\\

-A decision-maker, who has taken decisions to select one object from the set $ X $ of four objects $ X=\{M, N, V, Z\} $ in two periods $ t=1,2 $.
-Now the article assumes that the two preference patterns given have been extracted from the model of the choice process as mentioned in section 3.1.
-The preference pattern of the given decision maker at time $ t=1 $ can be written as $ M\rightarrow N\rightarrow V \rightarrow Z $ and the preference pattern at time $ t=2 $ can be written as $ Z\rightarrow V\rightarrow N\rightarrow M $.
+A decision-maker who has taken decisions to select one object from the set $ X $ of four objects $ X=\{M, N, V, Z\} $ in two periods $ t=1,2 $.
+Now, the article assumes that the two preference patterns given have been extracted from the model of the choice process, as mentioned in section 4.1.
+Assuming the preference pattern of the given decision maker at time $ t=1 $ can be written as $ M\rightarrow N\rightarrow V \rightarrow Z $, and the preference pattern at time $ t=2 $ can be written as $ Z\rightarrow V\rightarrow N\rightarrow M $.
 Here $ (\rightarrow) $ means \textit{preferred to}.
-These two are known and can be extracted from history.
-The decision-maker also gives reviews in words with ratings on a five-star scale for M, N, V, and Z objects respectively in period $ t=2 $ as below in Table: Review Comments and Ratings of the Given Decision Maker.
+These two are known and can be extracted from the past purchase history of the given customer from a platform.
+There are $24$ such possible preference patterns of four objects.
+The decision-maker also gives reviews in words with ratings on a five-star scale for M, N, V, and Z objects, respectively, in period $ t=2 $ as below in "Table: Review Comments and Ratings of the Given Decision Maker."